Electrical Engineering (EE)

 EE 213 Basic Circuit Analysis II (4) (3 Lec, 1 3-hr Lab) Laplace transforms and their application to circuits, Fourier transforms and their applications to circuits, frequency selective circuits, introduction to and design of active filters, convolution, and state space analysis of circuits.
 A-F only.
 Pre: 211, and MATH 244 (or concurrent) or MATH 253A (or concurrent); or consent.
 DP

 EE 260 Introduction to Digital Design (4) (3 Lec, 1 3-hr Lab) Introduction to the design of digital systems with an emphasis on design methods and the implementation and use of fundamental digital components.
-Pre: 160 or consent.
+Pre: 160 or 110 or ICS 111 or consent.

 EE 296 Sophomore Project (V) Sophomore level individual or team project under EE faculty direction and guidance.
 The project provides design experience and develops practical skills.
 Repeatable unlimited times.
+CENG, EE, and PREN majors only.
+A-F only.
 Pre: sophomore standing or consent.

 EE 315 Signal and Systems Analysis (3) Discrete-time and continuous time signals and systems, linear systems, convolution, Fourier series, Fourier transform, sampling.
 Pre: 213 and either MATH 244 or MATH 253A; or consent.

 EE 323 Microelectronic Circuits I (3) Semiconductor structures, operating principles and characteristics of diodes and amplifying devices.
 Their application as circuit elements in building basic digital, analog, and integrated circuit subsystems.
 Pre: 213.
 DP